 mononi dousenu sugataari

-The girls' day takes place on March 3 and is called Hina Matsuri [雛祭り] or Hina no sekku.
-The day is remembered for the peach blossoms that symbolize a happy marriage and honor the girls.
+Girls' Day takes place on March 3 and is called Hina Matsuri [雛祭り] or Hina no sekku.
+The day is remembered for peach blossoms that symbolize a happy marriage and honor the girls.
 This date emphasizes the bonds of marriage to prosperity, happiness, luck and health for girls.

-Hina Matsuri is traditionally marked by an exhibition of dolls, transmitted from mother to daughter for generations.
-The dolls are arranged on an altar every year.
+Hina Matsuri is traditionally marked by an exhibition of dolls, passed down from mother to daughter for generations.
+The dolls are laid out on an altar every year.

-It usually consists of 15 dolls wearing imperial court costumes in the Heian Period (794-1192).
-According to Japanese belief, dolls have the gift of scaring away bad spirits, diseases, bad luck and everything bad.
+It usually consists of 15 dolls wearing imperial court attire in the Heian Period (794-1192).
+According to Japanese belief, dolls have the gift of warding off evil spirits, diseases, bad luck and everything bad.

 On girls' day it is common to drink Shirozake which is similar to Amazake, a drink made from rice fermented without alcohol content.
-Traditional food is Hina Arare, a rice and soy biscuit covered in colored sugar.
+The traditional food is Hina Arare, a rice and soy biscuit covered in colored sugar.

-Other typical foods are Hishimochi and Sakuramochi (mochi rice cake), Chirashizushi (rice covered with colorful vegetables and fruits), and a clam soup called Hamaguri Ushio-jiru.
+Other typical foods are Hishimochi and Sakuramochi (mochi rice cake), Chirashizushi (rice topped with colorful vegetables and fruits), and a clam soup called Hamaguri Ushio-jiru.

-The girls' or dolls festival also has its own traditional music called Ureshii Hina Matsuri.
+The girls' or dolls' festival also has its own traditional song called Ureshii Hina Matsuri.
 See below:

 Ureshii Hina Matsuri – Lyrics